Vivian Abrams: Cold Blood (2021)

 A Cowboy Contemplates the Shape of Figs (2021)

 Dr. Nancy McCabe directs the creative and professional writing program at Pitt-Bradford and has advised Baily’s Beads for 20 years.
 She is the author of six books, most recently Can This Marriage Be Saved?
-A Memoir, due out in paperback and Audible Audiobook in summer 2021.
+A Memoir, due out in paperback and Audible Audiobook.
 She is a recipient of the Pushcart Prize and her work has made annual notable lists eight times in Best American Essays and Best American Nonrequired Reading.
 Her website is www.nancymccabe.net.

 Bonnie McMillen is a native of Bradford and spent her younger years playing around the Harri Emery airport on Dorothy Lane.
 While working as Director of Student Health at Pitt-Bradford, she became interested in writing poetry and short stories.
 This interest has continued into a busy retirement.